 2. Make more time for spiritual reading

-Your best bet is to stick to the classics written by Catholic saints known for their practical spiritual wisdom—such as Teresa of Avila, Francis de Sales, Therese of Lisieux, and John of the Cross—whose sanctity of life proved the wisdom of their words.
+Your best bet is to stick to the classics written by Catholic saints known for their practical spiritual wisdom—such as Teresa of Avila, Francis de Sales, Therese of Lisieux, and John of the Cross.
 There are also audio books available for many classic Catholic titles.
 You can also get lots of salient snippets from classic Catholic works by reading our daily Morning Offering email.
 The four Gospels and the letters of St. Peter and St. Paul are also excellent choices for reading, being the very inspired Word of God.

 3. Make good stewardship a lifestyle

-Pope Francis often talks about the dangers of materialism, and his encyclical Laudato Si calls us to greater justice in how we use the goods of this world.
+Pope Francis has often spoken of the dangers of materialism, even writing an encyclical on the subject, Laudato Si, which calls us to greater justice in how we use the goods of this world.
 This boils down to one key concept in the life of the Christian: practicing good stewardship over the gifts God has given us.
-This means managing well our “time, talent, and treasure” for the greater glory of God.
+This means good management of our “time, talent, and treasure” for the greater glory of God.
 As Jesus warned us in his parables, all of his servants will be judged on how they used the graces he gave them.
 Do we neglect them and spend them selfishly, or are we generous in building up God’s kingdom on earth?
-Prayerfully evaluate how you will spend your time, your talents, and your income in 2017 to see what lifestyle changes you can make that will positively impact your spiritual life.
+Prayerfully evaluate how you will spend your time, your talents, and your income in 2018 to see what lifestyle changes you can make that will positively impact your spiritual life.
 Make it big.
 God cannot be outdone in generosity!

 4. Share your Catholic faith with others